 2.6 The results of the Competition will be announced by Staurt Canvas up to 6 weeks after the Competition has been closed.
 The winner will be contacted directly.
 It will not be possible to notify those entrants that do not win.
 The winner will be awarded the Prize.
 Our decision regarding any aspect of the Competition is final and binding and no correspondence will be entered into about it.

 2.7.1 the Prize must be taken as stated, it is non-transferable, and cannot be deferred, exchanged or redeemed for its value;

 2.7.2 no alternate to the Prize will be available.

 3.1 If We are unable to contact any winner after making reasonable efforts to do so, or the Prize is unclaimed after two weeks of us notifying the winner, then the Prize will be deemed to have been forfeited, and We reserve the right to offer the Prize to the entrant whose name is next drawn at random.

 3.2 In the event that You are a winner, You accept and agree to the following in relation to the Competition:

 3.2.1 participate in any publicity planned by Us, if required; and

-3.2.2 We may announce that you are a Winner via the Stuart Canvas Twitter account, stating your Twitter name.
+3.2.2 We may announce that you are a Winner via the Stuart Canvas Website and Social Media, stating your name.

 4.1 We will only use your contact details for the purposes of administering this Competition, and will not publish them or provide them to anyone without Your permission.